 Another use is when you need to frequently swap out a value in your script and you do not want to re-record or manually modify the script.

-Parameters are exposed in the Dynatrace Portal, and can be edited in the Advanced Settings tab for the test.
+Parameters are exposed in the Synthetic Classic Portal, and can be edited in the Advanced Settings tab for the test.
 For details, refer to the test settings pages help pages.

 Using this method

 Parameters are stored in the script's JSON structure within an array named

 <paramName> with the name assigned to the parameter you want to use.

 Parameters can be referenced from within a Custom action as well as used within a standard action using the backtick method.

 Selecting Apply Parameter in the FormFill and Type action panes auto-generates a reference to the parameter chosen from the list and automatically wraps the statement in backticks in order to be evaluated.

 The agents recognize parameters defined using the parameter notation

 :::IItokenII:::, where the token is replaced by the name assigned to the parameter.
 The following example parameter references are equivalent: